perigrin/the-room/_posts/2023-01-22-How-I-set-up-a-social-media-instance-from-an-iPad-for-50-dollars-a-month.md

 ---
 layout: post
-title: "How to run a social media site from an iPad for $50 a month without managing servers."
+title: "How I set up a social media site from an iPad for $50 a month without managing servers."
 author: "Chris Prather"
 categories:
 tags: docker, akkoma, render